-2.2 Rear Panel
+2.4 Rear Panel

 On the rear panel of the switch sit three sets of screw holes.
-The two sets placed in triangular patterns on both ends of the rear panel are used for wall-mounting and the set of four holes in the middle are used for Din-rail installation.
-For more information on installation, please refer to 3.1 Din-rail Installation.
+The two sets placed in triangular patterns on both ends of the rear panel are used for wall-mounting (red boxes in the figure below) and the set of four holes in the middle are used for Din-rail installation (blue box in the figure below).
+For more information on installation, please refer to 錯誤! 找不到參照來源。 Din-rail Installation.